 Stay in school and thrive

 Teen Visionaries is a program that prepares youth for life and work by helping them develop a new vision for their lives.
 The focus is on improving academics and behavioral health.
 Case management links the youth and their families to schools and services.
 Advocacy ensures each teen receives all necessary services.
 The objective is to address social, emotional and cognitive factors; develop leadership and job readiness skills; and empower teens by helping them develop skills to recognize and address unhealthy behaviors and relationships.

 Spread the Word is a civic engagement campaign developed in collaboration with the Boston Public Health Commission to de-stigmatize and de-mystify mental health, substance abuse, and other public health issues in communities of color.
 Youth Councils lead the project and set the tone.
 Teen Visionaries is responsible for program design, outreach, recruitment, planning, developing products, training and facilitation.
-Teens also conduct community surveys, make presentations and facilitate discussions in the schools.
+Teens also go door-to-door to conduct community surveys, make presentations and facilitate discussions in community centers and schools.

 Our Girls Group — ‘Self-Sufficient Girls 2 Self-Sufficient Women’— provides a safe space for girls to discuss issues that impact them in unique ways.
-The group is designed specifically for girls who studies predict, are at the highest risk of becoming homeless adults.
+The group is designed specifically for girls who studies predict, are at the highest risk of homelessness as adults.

 Our priority is to create avenues to raise girls’ self respect and self-esteem and reduce vulnerability to high-risk behavior.
 Graduate level Clinical Interns develop curricula, facilitate life skills workshops and provide individual counseling.